Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/07-workload.md

 ## Deploy the Ingress with HTTPS support

 A fully qualified DNS name and a certificate are needed to configure HTTPS support on the the front end of the web application.
-You are welcome to bring your own certificate and DNS if you have them available, however a simple way to demonstrate this is to use a self-signed certificate with an FQDN configured on the IP address used by the Application Gateway.
+You are welcome to bring your own certificate and DNS if you have them available, however a simple way to demonstrate this is to use a letsencrypt certificate with an FQDN configured on the IP address used by the Application Gateway.

 **Objectives**

 1. Configure the Public IP address of your Application Gateway to have a DNS name.
 It will be in the format of <customprefix>.<region>.cloudapp.azure.com
+1. Secure the web application using TLS

 ### Creating Public IP address for your Application Gateway